Questions or comments? Email me at:

 1944 Lowe & Campbell No. F173

-From the mid-1930's through the mid-1940's, several football equipment manufacturers produced low cost exposed fibre crown models that were marketed to youth players.
+From the mid-1930's through the mid-1940's, football equipment manufacturers produced exposed fibre crown models that were lighter than all-leather helmets.
 The fibre crown was "varnished" with an oil based product which made it water repellent.
 The crown was sewn to a fibre-reinforced molded leather body, and was often finished with a foam rubber cushioned leather forehead pad in one of multiple designs, including the wing front, shield front, and mercury front.

 1942 Rawlings M75